How many product spec sheets have you written? And how many of them ended up in the trash instead of in the hands of a potential buyer?

 Buyers don’t take a lot of time to read technical data sheets, which is why you need to take advantage of headers and sub-headers to reiterate your main points.
 Keep in mind:

-- What makes your product better than your competitors?
+- What makes your product spec sheets better than your competitors?

 - What kind of solutions does it provide?